Maine’s New Rodenticide Ban: What Homeowners Need to Know

 If you follow local news in Maine, you’ve likely seen the headlines: the state has officially banned the consumer sale of several powerful rodent poisons.
 Starting this month, the equipment and materials that homeowners have relied on for decades are vanishing from hardware store shelves.

 When environmental regulations shift this dramatically, the public conversation usually splits into two camps.
 One side sees a victory for wildlife; the other sees a massive headache for homeowners and local businesses.
-But as someone who looks at the science of pest management every day, the real story isn’t about taking sides.
-It’s about understanding how these chemicals actually work in our backyards, why the rules are changing, and how we are being forced to rethink how we protect our homes.
+But from a pest management science perspective, the real story isn’t about taking sides.
+It is about understanding how these chemicals actually work in residential environments, why the rules are changing, and how approaches to protecting properties must evolve.

 The Logic Behind Slow-Acting Materials